IceHe/lib/snips/markdown/markdown-style-guide.md

 -   b
 ```

-_**Rationale : list-space mixed vs 1**_
+_**Rationale: list-space mixed vs 1**_

 _The advantages of `list-space:1` are that_

--   _It removes the decision of how many spaces you should put after the list marker : it is always one._
+-   _It removes the decision of how many spaces you should put after the list marker: it is always one._

-    _We could choose to always have list content indented as :_
+    _We could choose to always have list content indented as:_

     ```markdown
     -   a